 Pucara Resources, a company incorporated under the British Columbia Business Corporations Act on August 10, 2012, purchased Pucara Resources S.A.C., a limited liability company formed under the laws of Peru on September 12, 2012, from Esperanza Resources Corp. and Esperanza Silver Peru S.A.C. ("Esperanza") on January 14, 2013.
-Pucara Resources is engaged in the acquisition, prospection, exploration and development of mineral properties in Latin America, currently with exploration and evaluation of mineral concessions in Peru.
+Pucara Resources is engaged in the acquisition, exploration and development of mineral properties in Latin America, currently with exploration and evaluation properties in Peru.